Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Pages on this site may contain affiliate links, which bring in a small commission.

 There's something about the Luberon...
 This land of sunshine and smiles spreads its essence through all the senses: the beauty of its hilltop villages (several of which are listed among the most beautiful villages of France), the scent of lavender and taste of fruits and olives, the sounds of rustling leaves and chirping cicadas.

 It has attracted artists for many years, its landscape, charm and history a fountain of inspiration for writers and painters.

-With such a background, it's no wonder this land has given birth to stories and legends that explain its almost painful beauty.
+With such a background, it's no wonder this land has given birth to imaginative French legends and stories that explain its almost painful beauty.